ben-ruhlig/ben.ruhlig/README.md

 # Ben Ruhlig's Personal Webpage

-I'm a new developer primarily, with a background in finance, focused on building products and enhancing my capabilities around data analysis.
-I'm taking a do first approach to learning and facilitating that with a part-time [Master's in Computer & Information Technology at UPenn](https://online.seas.upenn.edu/degrees/mcit-online/).
+I am a new developer with a background in finance, and my primary focus is on creating beautiful products and improving my skills in data analysis.
+I adopt a hands-on approach to learning and enhance my capabilities with a part-time [Master's in Computer & Information Technology at UPenn](https://online.seas.upenn.edu/degrees/mcit-online/).

-I forked Matt Fantinel's [sveltekit-static-blog-template](https://github.com/matfantinel/sveltekit-static-blog-template) as a starting point for this website.
-My goal is not to become a front-end engineer, but know enough to be speak the language and build minimum viable products.
-I plan to showcase my projects from this website and add reactivity to components as necessary to do that.
+To kickstart my website, I forked Matt Fantinel's [sveltekit-static-blog-template](https://github.com/matfantinel/sveltekit-static-blog-template).
+My goal is not to become a front-end engineer.
+My goal is not to become a front-end engineer but to understand the front-end language well enough to build good-looking minimum viable products (MVPs).
+By showcasing my projects on this website, I aim to achieve this objective.

 <p align="center">
     <img src="static/images/site-screenshot.png" alt="Screenshot" />